 Every marriage will face challenges.
 In good marriages couples develop a deep joy that is part appreciation, part affection, and part commitment.
-That joy is like a deep spring that is always with them, sometimes in quiet contentment, sometimes in laughter.
+That joy is like an underground spring that is always with them, sometimes in quiet contentment, sometimes in laughter.

 “You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”

-“And He said, ‘This explains why a man leaves his father and mother and is joined to his wife, and the two are united into one.’”
-Since they are no longer two but one, let no one split apart what God has joined together.
+“And He said, ‘This explains why a man leaves his father and mother and is joined to his wife, and the two are united into one.’
+Since they are no longer two but one, let no one split apart what God has joined together.”

 In virtually all developed and developing countries, divorce is on the rise.
 It has become so common that some authors feel the need to make it seem like a reasonable decision without any painful consequences.

-We know couples who have divorced, and even when it seemed that there was no other route open to them, it still introduced pain into their lives that lingers till now.
-As Margaret Atwood said, “A divorce is like an amputation; you survive, but there’s less of you.”
+We know couples who have divorced.
+Even when it seemed that there was no other route open to them, it still introduced pain into their lives that lingers till now.
+As Margaret Atwood said:

 Marriage is designed for child-bearing.
 That is The Principle of Reproduction.
 Here is just one biblical expression of that idea from Psalm 127:3:

 Some couples find they cannot have children for medical reasons.
 If conditions exist that might make having children impossible, remember that there are thousands of children who need parents who will adopt them and love them.

-Adoption, for some Malaysians, seems to be a thing to avoid, not a thing to embrace.
+Adoption, for some, seems to be a thing to avoid, not a thing to embrace.
 But adoption is very near the heart of God, who calls us to love the outcast and the unwanted.
 Personally, I would love to know that you and your spouse had taken an unwanted child into your heart, as God takes us into His heart.

+As you think about the points I have just shared with you, keep in mind that nearly all of them are vigorously opposed by contemporary ideas and cultural concepts.
 Throughout your life– in your single years, your courtship, and your marriage– you will have to decide which ideas will rule your life.
 I highly recommend the Bible and its Author as the source of ideas that will never disappoint you.